Update to iOS & Android app (updated - November 13th, 2014)

-3M released an update to the Android app on September 26th, 2014.
-Users can update this app on their Android devices using Google Play or find a link to the latest versions on the 3M site at http://ebook.3m.com.
+3M released an update to the Android app on September 26th, 2014 and an update to the iOS app was released on November 11th, 2014.
+Users can update this app on their Android devices using Google Play or the app store for iOS or find a link to the latest versions on the 3M site at http://ebook.3m.com.
 There are a number of changes to the user interface, including the ability to mark categories as favorites and a link to view more by an author when viewing the detailed title information of a book.
-This app has not yet been updated for Kindle Fire or Nook Color.
+The app has not yet been updated for Kindle Fire or Nook Color.
 (Nook tablets with access to Google Play will have the new update).
-An iOS (Apple) update will follow in the next few weeks.
 See some highlights of changes in the app here, or download the full user guide.
 Users may need to re-download books that are already checked out, but no data will be lost, such as bookmarks, holds and history.

 User cannot log in to the Cloud Library